63 Swedish Baby Names for Boys

 The Scandinavian country of Sweden boasts many strong, Nordic baby names.
 If you're looking for a name that's been popular in the country over the last year, or one with a distinctly Swedish sound to it, you've come to the right place.

-The first group of names here are 2015's top 50 most popular boy names chosen by Swedish parents.
+The first group of names here are 2017's top 50 most popular boy names chosen by Swedish parents, released in January 2018.
 You'll notice that many of these names are quite familiar to us, and have popped up on our own popularity charts in the past.
-For example, Sweden's No. 1 overall choice in 2015, William, has been riding high in the U.S. since basically forever, only dropping out of the top 10 for a period of years from the mid-'70s to 2006 — and even then, it never dipped below the 20 spot.
-Lucas, Liam, Oscar and Elias are all tops with U.S. parents, too.
+For example, Sweden's No. 1 overall choice in 2017, William (the most popular name for the third year in a row), has been riding high in the U.S. since basically forever, only dropping out of the top 10 for a period of years from the mid-'70s to 2006 — and even then, it never dipped below the 20 spot.
+Lucas are Liam are both popular with U.S. parents, too.

 There are a few others that are pretty interesting choices — not because they're names we're familiar with, but because they have sort of a vintage American feel to them, namely Melvin and Alfred.
 Others are distinctly Scandinavian in nature with that Nordic flair we love, making them an amazing choice for parents searching for a unique moniker or hoping to honor their Swedish heritage.

 Here are the top 50 most popular Swedish baby boy names, in order of popularity.

 Here are a few more names with Swedish etymologies that, while not securing top spots in Sweden, are still solid choices for your tiny tot.
 No matter what baby name you ultimately choose, looking these over can really bolster your baby name list, adding unique and interesting choices to your old favorites.